jwmatthys/musescore-theory-plugins/README.md

 #### Tonal Counterpoint, Species I - III

 ### Currently being updated!
-(Jan 2021)
+(Summer 2022)

-The tonal species plugins have been tested successfully with all of the examples in Seth Monahan’s excellent Two-Part Harmonic Species Counterpoint: An Introduction, available at http://sethmonahan.com/TH101HarmonicCounterpoint.html.
+The tonal species plugins have been tested successfully with all of the examples in Seth Monahan’s excellent Two-Part Harmonic Species Counterpoint: An Introduction available at http://sethmonahan.com/TH101HarmonicCounterpoint.html.
 The tonal plugins evaluation procedures are derived from the rules laid out in this book.

 ### Clearing annotations